Living Better

 This pillar is about drivers that boost living standards.

 The aim is to promote policies and practices that will lead to better lives for all of us.
-We can do this by building the world’s smartest, most-diverse and best-connected workforce.

-To gauge progress on this front, we monitor eight indicators — from how quickly incomes are growing to the share of women in senior management positions.
+To gauge progress on this front, we monitor eight indicators—from how quickly incomes are growing to the share of women in senior management positions.

 Growth at a glance